 With the Presidential election only weeks away, it is worth a reminder that political parties have far less influence on your investment portfolio than you might think.
 No matter the outcome of the November elections, there will be more massive fiscal stimulus packages coming and (likely) a huge infrastructure bill in 2021 to help jumpstart the US economy.

 The biggest personal news at Marks Group is that Shelly Aeshliman will be retiring at year-end.
 We are happy that Shelly will be able to spend more time with her family, especially her precious grandchildren, but are sad to see her go.
 Shelly has been part of our team for more than twenty years.
 Her work ethic and sincere commitment to our clients is an inspiration for us all.
 Please join me in wishing Shelly a well-deserved, happy, and healthy retirement.

 I encourage you to stay up to date on the markets and economy by reading our Monthly Market Recap email and regular columns in the Star Tribune.
 If these do not already show up in your Inbox, please let us know.

 Ben Marks, Chief Investment Officer

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
 All performance referenced is historical and is no guarantee of future results.
 All indices are unmanaged and may not be invested into directly.
-The fast price swings in commodities and currencies will result in significant volatility in an investor’s holdings.
-Because of their narrow focus, sector investing will be subject to greater volatility than investing more broadly across many sectors and companies.
+Stock prices and index returns provided by E-signal.